-Both courses will take place from 03–07 September 2023 at the Hotel Seaside in Spiez (Switzerland).
-In addition to the on-site courses in Spiez, both courses will also offer the opportunity for an online participation.
+Both courses will take place from 07-11 April 2024 at the Swiss Federal Institute of Sport in Magglingen (Switzerland).
+In addition to the on-site courses, both courses will also offer the opportunity for an online participation.

 We look forward to welcoming participants from all over the world in Switzerland.